London Fields Primary School

 Science Trips, Visitors and Workshops

-As an inner London school, we are lucky to have a range of science-focused venues and opportunities for practical field work on our doorstep.
+We are lucky to have a range of science-focused venues and opportunities for practical field work on our doorstep.
 We’re constantly looking for new and meaningful experiences that will enrich the scientific understanding and investigative skills of the children we teach and further develop a deep understanding of the Bid Ideas in Science.
 Previous trips have included the Royal Institution, London Zoo, Waterworks Nature Reserve, Horniman Museum, Greenwich Royal Observatory, Science Museum, Hackney City Farm and many more.
+In addition to this, we host a range of workshops at school, such as School of Noise.

 Science at Home